AlexGalhardo/app.alexgalhardo.com/README.md

 <div align="center">
-<h1 align="center">🥤 Galhardo APP 💵</h1>
+<h1 align="center">🥤 Galhardo APP 2.0 💵</h1>
 <small align="center">A Simple Web App Project for Lifetime Learning</small>
 </div>

 ## Why This Project ?
    - <b>"Talk is cheap.
 Show me the code." - Linus Torvalds</b>
    - First Commit: August 02, 2021
+   - I started this project using pure JavaScript and Common Modules to learn the basics about NodeJS ecossystem
+   - You can se the archived 1.0 version repository here:

 ## Live Demo
-- **Currently Version: BETA - ALMOST STABLE**
+- **Currently Version: ALPHA**
 - You can access: https://galhardoapp.com/
 - This live demo use "MAIN" branch
-- Last updates and development are made in "DEV" branch
+- Last updates and development tests are in "CANARY" branch
-- You can use default TEST inputs already in forms to try
+- You can use default test inputs already in forms to try
-- Dev and Main Branch are using CommonJS Module
 - Test User
    - email: test@gmail.com
    - password: test123
 - **IMPORTANT:**
-   - **This version is FOR LEARNING, PRACTICE and TESTS PURPOSES**
    - **All transactions in this live demo are made in a SANDBOX Environment**
    - **NO REAL Money Transactions will be made**
-   - **All CRUDs in this Live Demo are made in JSON DataBase, for obvious reasons.**

 ## Introduction
 ### I created this project to LEARN and PRACTICE in my spare time: